Who is hosting The Nightly Show this week?

 Controversy around the programme was so rife that Davina McCall actually quit Twitter while she was hosting earlier this month, and The Nightly Show took another blow when Mel and Sue confirmed they would not be hosting, blaming busy schedules for their decision.

-Still, The Nightly Show's fortunes looked up last week when O'Leary took over the helm, with many viewers suggesting he "may just have saved" the show.
+Still, The Nightly Show's fortunes looked up when O'Leary took over the helm last month, with many viewers suggesting he "may just have saved" the show.

 What time is The Nightly Show on TV?

-The Nightly Show with Gordon Ramsay begins on Monday 27th March at 10pm on ITV.
+The Nightly Show with Bradley Walsh begins on Monday 3rd April at 10pm on ITV.
 It will air every night for the following four nights in that slot.